 Does lease extension matter?

 Homes start to devalue – all things being equal – once there are fewer than 80 years left on the lease.
-Shared ownership homes were often sold with 99-year leases (per Homes England’s model lease up until 2016).
+Shared ownership homes were often sold with 99-year leases (per Homes England’s model lease up until recent reforms).
 Consequently, many people will cross the 80-year threshold before they’ve finished paying off their initial mortgage.
 Why does it matter?
 The fewer years left on the lease, the more expensive it is to extend that lease.
 And the fewer years that are left, the more reluctant lenders are to issue mortgages.
 So it can become difficult to sell a shared ownership home; and any gain can be eroded by the cost of extending a lease in order to do so.
 This may all seem a long way in the future.
 But it’s worth considering if you’re planning to sell at some point or, say, to leave your home as inheritance, or to use it to fund health care in retirement.

 What will proposed reforms to shared ownership mean for me?